DannyCrews/train-departure-board/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-* **One Dependency:** There is just one build dependency.
-It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

-* **Zero Configuration:** There are no configuration files or command line options.
-Configuring both development and production builds is handled for you so you can focus on writing code.

-* **No Lock-In:** You can “eject” to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.